GET IN TOUCH

 Some people might argue that since they only want to leave their estate to their spouse and children, there is no point in preparing a will.
 To answer this, let’s look into some of the advantages and benefits of writing a will, even if the process of intestate succession is similar to your own intentions.

 Another decision you get to make with a will is who your children’s guardian will be.
-When both parents pass away while their children are still minors (under the age of 19), a guardian must be appointed to undertake the role of their guardian.
-In your will, you’re able to appoint who you wish and find a relative or friend who you believe would be the best fit for your children in this tragic scenario.
+If both parents pass away while their children are still minors, someone must become their guardian.
+You can appoint a relative or friend who you believe would be the best fit for your children in your will.
 You are also able to use your will to put aside parts of their inheritance for a specific purpose, like tuition or money to put towards a house in the future.

 By writing a will, you have the flexibility to distribute your estate exactly as you’d like.
-One way of making sure your gift is given exactly as you wish is to use trust accounts in your estate plan.
+Using trust accounts in your estate plan is one way to ensure your gift is given exactly as you wish.
 Maybe you want to give funds to a child in increments rather than a lump sum.
 Or, you want your spouse to continue living in your home, but have it given to a child after both you and your spouse pass away.
-By preparing a will, you are able to control exactly how your estate will be handled after your death.

 By creating your own estate plan, you are able to speak directly with loved ones and ensure that they know what to expect upon your death.
 Loved ones are often disappointed or offended if they’re left out of the will without knowing why beforehand, and this can unfortunately lead to legal conflict within the family.
 Simply explaining your intentions can help to alleviate a lot of tension.
 Further, if you die intestate, it can be stressful for your loved ones as they’re left uncertain with what will happen to the estate.
 Family members might argue over who they believe should be the estate administrator as they are unsure of your final wishes.

-At a minimum, having a will in your name will provide certainty for your loved ones in the difficult circumstances of a death in their family.
+At a minimum, having a will in your name can provide certainty for your loved ones in the difficult circumstances of a death in their family.
 Preparing a detailed estate plan may cost you money initially, but it can save your estate thousands of dollars and countless hours for loved ones dealing with an intestate estate.
 If you need help preparing your first will, contact an experienced estate lawyer today.
 We can help you create an estate plan perfect for your individual circumstances.

 Have a question about this topic or a different legal topic?
 Contact us for a free consultation.
 Reach us via phone at 250-888-0002, or via email at info@leaguelaw.com.